Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Results and discussion

-In our experiments, we observe the scaling $\beta \sim {We}^{1/4}$.
-Although the scaling ${We}^{1/4}$ was first demonstrated for low-viscosity drop impact on strongly water repellent surfaces \cite{clanet2004}, impact on various surfaces \cite{Ukiwe, Josserand2016} including oil-infused surfaces \cite{Lee2014Langmuir} have shown this scaling.
-Impact of viscous drops such as water-glycerol (6 \& 51 cSt) and blood drops on steel surfaces have also shown ${We}^{1/4}$ scaling \cite{PRA044018}.
+In our experiments, we observe the scaling $\beta \sim {We}^{1/4}$, indicating smooth spreading without obstructions, unlike in the case of spreading without impact (Fig.~\ref{Fig2}).
+Although the scaling ${We}^{1/4}$ was first demonstrated for low-viscosity drop impact on strongly water-repellent surfaces \cite{clanet2004}, impact on various surfaces \cite{Ukiwe, Josserand2016} including oil-infused surfaces \cite{Lee2014Langmuir} have shown this scaling.
 Various other works reported different scaling laws as ${We}^{1/2}$, ${We}^{1/4}$, ${Re}^{1/4}$, ${Re}^{1/5}$ or complex relationships suggesting a universal scaling \cite{PRA044018, Lee-bonn2016, Josserand2016}.
 Since correlating the scaling nature with the experimental parameters is difficult, recently, machine learning has been employed to explore the maximal spreading dynamics \cite{Tsai2023}.

-The scaling law being independent of the viscosity of the oil layer can be understood by comparing the viscous dissipation, $\int \mu (\partial u/\partial z)^2 dV$, inside the water drop and the underlying oil layer (Here, $dV$ is the volume element; also see inset of Fig.3).
-During spreading, the ratio of total viscous dissipation in oil to that in the water can be written as

-where $R_p$ is the radius of the pancake drop, $d_o$ is the oil layer thickness, $d_w$ is the pancake drop thickness, $u$ is the fluid velocity at the top of the drop, and $u_o$ is the fluid velocity at the water-oil interface (see inset of Fig.\ref{Fig3}).
-At the interface between the water and oil, the viscous stress must balance.
-Thus, we can write, $\mu_w (u-u_{o})/d_w \approx \mu_o u_o/d_o$.
-Therefore, we can rewrite Eq.\ref{Eqmu} approximately as

-Eq.\ref{Eqmu1} implies that the dissipation of the impact energy inside the oil is negligible compared to that in the spreading water drop \cite{Bandyopadhyay}.
-Thus, the viscous properties of the underlying oil layer do not play a crucial role in the spreading dynamics.
-Thus, we can expect the same scaling laws regardless of the oil layer viscosity.